In my previous post, I suggested deploying ShinyApps with Docker instead of shinyapps.io. Using Docker allows you to…

 - minimize DevOps problems.

 But how do you put your ShinyApp inside a Docker container?

 This tutorial teaches you how you deploy your ShinyApp with Docker.
 I go through all necessary steps by explaining how I dockerized my own ShinyApp.

 The ShinyApp I am going to dockerize is a small ShinyApp from a previous post (How to select the best performing linear model).
 It allows users to estimate different linear models for some given datasets and illustrates how specific selection criteria behave.

-You can download the app via Github or have a look at the live version.
+You can download the app via Github.

 The ShinyApp is built upon a